Vinay642CoderG/Dice-Game-WEB-APP/README.md

-#this dice game web app
+# this dice game web app
-#this web app is develop using html, css, js, tailwindcss and reactjs
+# this web app is develop using html, css, js, tailwindcss and reactjs
-#web app setup
+# web app setup
-1.clone this repo
+# 1. clone this repo
-2.In your terminal run command -> npm i
+# 2. In your terminal run command -> npm i
-3.Next execute this code -> npm run dev
+# 3. Next execute this code -> npm run dev
-4.If npm command not run install node js
+# 4. If npm command not run install node js
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.